thiloklein/matchingMarkets/README.md

 `matchingMarkets` currently comes with one estimator:

-* `smm`: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game.
+* `stabit`: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game.

 and three algorithms that can be used to simulate matching data: